 Q: Is a loft conversion cheaper than an extension?

 A: Many homeowners opt to build a loft conversion rather than a full house extension as it is more affordable and takes a lot less time to build.
 Loft conversions range from £23,000 to £100,000, while an extension can cost up to £200,000.

 A: When building a loft conversion it is important that a fixed staircase is installed to allow easy access to your new living space.
 The new steps can be attached to the existing staircase to create a more seamless design.
 If this is not an option, then stairs can be installed in another room where there is more space.

-You can also opt for a space saving staircase which should be installed next to the loft conversion opening, although these are only used as a last resort, and usually in properties with very limited space.
+You can also opt for a space saving staircase which should be installed next to the loft conversion opening, although these are usually only used as a last resort in properties with very limited space.